Transgender sex workers: Unemployment

 In the United States, there are no explicit legal protections on a federal level for transgender workers based on gender identity or expression.
 This lack of legal protection places transgender workers in a position to have higher rates of unemployment and greater risk of poverty.

 Unemployment rates reported by transgender sex workers were twice those of transgender non-sex workers based on data from the National Transgender Discrimination Survey.
 A main cause of unemployment among the transgender sex worker population is the compounded stigma of being transgender and being involved in sex work, as both of these populations are unlikely to access health services or job opportunities due to social discrimination.
-Transgender sex workers of color experience higher rates of unemployment than white sex workers, in addition to being at higher risk for HIV and other STDs.
+Transgender sex workers of color experience higher rates of unemployment than white sex workers, in addition to being at higher risk for HIV and other STIs.

 Transgender sex workers often request, and also have difficulty accessing, job training and placement services.
 Rates of accessing health care, temporary shelter, and financial assistance are all higher than rates of accessing job placement or job trainings.
 These rates are also affected by race; for example, African American transgender sex workers were less likely to have access to job programs than Latina transgender sex workers.